-Makara Poy is our second scholar to win the fully-funded King Scholarship at Dartmouth College.
-As a gender advocate and international development enthusiast, she is eager to continue working for gender, political, and international development.
+Makara is the second SHE-CAN scholar to win the fully-funded King Scholarship.
+As an advocate for gender equality and an enthusiast for international development, she is enthusiastic to continue fighting for gender equality and international development.

-Starting sophomore year, she will continue working for the SVPP and starting her new position at the Student and Presidential Committee on Sexual Assault (SPCSA).
-At SPCSA, she will work closely with the administration and the faculty to implement initiatives tackling sexual violence on campus.
-As a War & Peace Fellow, she will also learn and discuss issues related to war and peace with other students, faculties, and others, including experts, activists, authors, and journalists.
-This summer she taking these skills to the Seeds of Peace Summer Camp where she is working as a counselor.
+Beginning in her sophomore year, she continued to work with the SVPP and assumed a new position with the Student and Presidential Committee on Sexual Assault (SPCSA).
+She collaborated closely with the administration and teachers at SPCSA to promote programs combating sexual violence on campus.
+As a War & Peace Fellow, she learned about and discussed war and peace-related problems with other students, faculty members, specialists, activists, authors, and journalists.
+This past summer, she employed these abilities as a counselor at the Seeds of Peace Summer Camp.

-Before joining SHE-CAN, she participated in nine Model United Nations (MUN) conferences as a delegate, chair (student officer), and assistant advisor in Cambodia and Vietnam.
-Makara has also organized two summits on gender and LGBTQ+ issues in Cambodia, bringing students from provinces and the capital city to engage in discussions of equality, social and cultural norms, and violence.
-Through these summits, she hopes to inspire youth to tackle gender inequality and create positive change in their communities.
-Because of her knowledge and passion for gender justice, Makara was selected to attend a round-table discussion with senior leaders in the U.S. Embassy to discuss consent and ways to respond and prevent gender-based violence.
-During her senior year of high school, she was a communication intern at PACT's WE Act Cambodia, a project that supports and empowers women entrepreneurs.
-Regardless of where she is in the world, Makara hopes to continue fighting for and supporting gender and international development.
+Before joining SHE-CAN, she attended nine Model United Nations (MUN) conferences in Cambodia and Vietnam as a delegate, chair (student officer), and assistant advisor.
+Additionally, Makara has held two summits on gender and LGBTQ+ issues in Cambodia, bringing together students from provinces and the capital city for debates on equality, social and cultural norms, and violence.
+She hopes that these summits would motivate young people to combat gender inequity and effect positive change in their communities.
+Makara was invited to a roundtable conversation with senior executives of the U.S. Embassy to discuss consent and strategies to respond to and prevent gender-based violence because of her knowledge and passion for gender justice.
+During her final year of high school, she interned in communication at PACT’s WE Act Cambodia, a program that promotes and encourages women entrepreneurs.
+Regardless of her location, Makara aspires to continue advocating for female equality and worldwide development.

 - Student Researcher, Dartmouth College